ItzNotABug/HouseAds/README.md

 <br/>To keep it Simple & including Ads support like AdMob's Ad (Native, Interstitial)
 <br/>No!, No Banners!

+## Gradle
-<br/>Adding HouseAds in your App -
+Adding HouseAds in your App -
 ```gradle
 dependencies {
     implementation 'com.lazygeniouz:houseAds:1.2'